MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector.md

 #### Named vectors

 If using the named vectors mode, it means that each point in a collection may contain more than one vector, and each will be named.
-The following object will be represented similar to this in Qdrant:
+Here is an example of how an object is represented in Qdrant when using *named vectors* mode:

 ::: zone pivot="programming-language-csharp"